Leith Anderson: Ministry

-In 1977 Anderson began his 35 years as senior pastor of Wooddale Church in suburban Minneapolis.
-The church was located in Richfield, Minnesota, until 1984 when it moved to a new building on a 33-acre campus in Eden Prairie, Minnesota, and grew to become a congregation of thousands, one of the larger churches in the state and region.
-While pastoring he also wrote books and articles on church and biblical themes, taught in numerous seminary doctoral programs (including Bethel University, Trinity Evangelical Divinity School, Fuller Theological Seminary, Northeastern Seminary and others).
+In 1977, Anderson began his 35 years as senior pastor of Wooddale Church in suburban Minneapolis.
+The church was located in Richfield, Minnesota, until 1984 when it moved to a new building on a 33-acre campus in Eden Prairie, Minnesota.
+Wooddale Church grew to become a congregation of thousands, one of the larger churches in the state and region.
+While pastoring, Anderson taught in seminaries and released daily radio and television programs.
+Anderson retired from Wooddale Church in 2011 and was named pastor emeritus.